 Whether you're a new drone pilot or have years of experience, rules and safety tips exist to help you fly safely in the national airspace.
-To get started, visit faa.gov/uas and be sure to select which type of drone user you are and find out what rules and regulations apply to your specific situation.
-You can then begin researching where it is safe to fly and when you need approval to fly.
+To get started, visit faa.gov/uas and be sure to select which type of drone user you are and find out what rules and regulations are applicable to your specific situation.
+You can then begin researching where it is safe to fly and when you need the approval to fly.

 I have a DJI Mavic Pro and I registered it with the FAA.
-As an Oahu photographer, I fly my drone for recreational purposes and when I fly I always call the Honolulu Air Traffic Control and I let them know my name, what type of drone I plan to fly, my location, when I plan to fly, and for how long.
+As an Oahu photographer I fly my drone for recreational purposes and when I fly I always call the Honolulu Air Traffic Control and I let them know my name, what type of drone I plan to fly, my location, when I plan to fly, and for how long.
 I also ask the individual their name and right it down and make a note of the time.
 I think keeping a flight log is a good practice.

 Important Phone Number For Oahu